gonnot/codjo-install-workstation/osx/readme.md

 OSX Contributor - codjo.net
 ============================

-This module contains all the needed information to contribute to [framework codjo.net](http://codjo.net) in an OSX environement.
+This module contains all the needed information to contribute to [framework codjo.net](http://codjo.net) in an OSX environment.

-# Pre-requisites
+# Prerequisites

 * One mac workstation or laptop :)
-* Mac os x - snowleopard or lion
+* Mac os x - snow-leopard or lion

 # Install